karinait/fashion-classification/README.md

 ## Predictions with a Python script

-   In case you want to run predictions against some images stored locally in the repository, you could use the predict.py script in order to do that.
+   In case you want to run predictions against some images stored locally in the repository, you could use the predict.py script.
 To do so, please follow these steps:

 1. **Prepare the Environment**